MrtC101/Thesis_DL_for_BDA/README.md

-# Bachelor's Degree in Computer Science Assessment of damage in cities caused by natural disasters using Machine Learning
+# Damage assessment in cities caused by natural disasters using Machine Learning
+## Bachelor's Degree in Computer Science

 Final degree in computer science project from *Universidad Nacional de Cuyo, facultad de ingeniería*, focused on **Deep Learning** (DL) applied to **Building Damage Assessment** (BDA) using Very High Resolution (VHR) satellite images from the xBD dataset, part of the xView2 competition.